 For completion of master’s degrees under the thesis option, an oral examination (defense) of the master’s thesis is required.
-This examination is conducted by a committee of at least three members of the university faculty.
+This examination is conducted by a committee of at least three members of the University faculty.
 The candidate’s thesis advisor customarily serves as the chair of the examining committee.
 The other members of the committee are appointed by the chair of the department or curricular program faculty supervising the candidate’s course of study.
 The examining committee must agree unanimously that the candidate has passed the thesis examination.
 Because theses are made public immediately upon acceptance, they should not contain proprietary or classified material.
 When the research relates to proprietary material, the student and advisor are responsible for making preliminary disclosures to the sponsor sufficiently in advance to permit timely release of the thesis, and these plans should be disclosed when the thesis is submitted to the School of Graduate Studies.

 Although specific requirements vary among departments, students entering with a bachelor’s degree will satisfactorily complete a minimum of 36 semester hours of courses (which may include independent study/research, course 601), tutorials, and seminars.
 All course work must be at the 400 level or higher, and at least 24 semester hours of course work must be graded.
 For students entering with an approved master’s degree, completion of at least 18 semester hours of 400-level or higher course work and at least 12 semester hours of this course work must be graded.
 A minimum of 18 semester hours of dissertation research (Course 701) is required for all doctoral students.
 For students matriculating in Summer 2019 and later, in order to accurately reflect the time and effort accrued in completing the dissertation, 36 hours of advanced dissertation research will be posted to the PhD/DMA student's record upon successful completion of the dissertation defense and submission of final certification paperwork.

 In order to meet the requirements for the doctorate, a student must pass satisfactorily a general examination (or a series of examinations covering different fields) specified and administered by the student’s department or supervising committee.
 The examination generally precedes advancement to candidacy.
 A student must be registered during the semester in which any part of the general or qualifying examination is taken.
 If not registered for other courses, the student will be required to register for one semester hour of EXAM 700 PhD General/Qualifier Exam, before taking the examination.
 A student who fails the examination on the first attempt may be permitted to take the examination a second time within one year at the discretion of the department.
 Except in unusual circumstances, a student who fails the examination a second time will be separated from further graduate study within the same department or program.